 - Heavy cream – This makes the pumpkin fluffy, light, and airy.

-- Pumpkin pie spice – I have a recipe on how to make homemade pumpkin pie spice, but you can use a combination of cinnamon, ginger, nutmeg, and cloves to replicate the taste.
+- Pumpkin pie spice – I have a recipe for making homemade pumpkin pie spice, but you can use a combination of cinnamon, ginger, nutmeg, and cloves to replicate the taste.

-- Erythritol – The sweetener must be powdered, so it dissolves easily into the cream cheese pumpkin mixture.
-Alternatively, you can use a few pumpkin spice liquid stevia in place of Erythritol.
+- Sweetener- The sweetener must be powdered, so it dissolves easily into the cream cheese pumpkin mixture.
+Alternatively, you can use a few pumpkin spice liquid stevia instead of Erythritol.

 - Vanilla extract – This brings out all the best flavors.

-- Sugar-Free Whipped Cream to serve – Add a serious dollop of whipped cream just before serving this low carb pumpkin cheesecake mousse.
+- Sugar-Free Whipped Cream – Add a serious dollop of whipped cream just before serving this low carb pumpkin cheesecake mousse.

 How to Make Keto Pumpkin Mousse?